Jo4ovieira/Jo4ovieira/README.md

 💻 Jr. Full Stack Web Developer

-💼 Currently looking for a job
+💼 Currently working at Unetvale

 👨‍💻 Currently learning more about Typescript, React and Node